Email us

 This feast is described in the Bible in Leviticus 23:5.

-Chag Ha’Matzot / Feast of the Unleavened Bread: Sunday, April 13th till Saturday, April 19th, 2025
+Chag Ha’Matzot / Feast of the Unleavened Bread: Thursday, April 2nd till Wednesday, April 8th, 2026

 The first and last day of the 7-day festival is celebrated as a rest day.
 We think about the resurrection of the Lord Jesus, during this feast.
 Also, this feast includes 7 days of cleaning our house and life.
 We must remove all yeast (sins and wrong things) from our house and life.
 We eat unleavened bread for 7 days.
 Unleavened bread symbolizes life that belongs freely to pride, bloatedness, etc.